mshih01/aacalc2/ENHANCEMENTS.md

 ### strafe analysis

     	MultiwaveInput.is_deadzone	 -- optional, default false.
     		If the option is true, then the detailed attacker casualties add an additional attacker IPC cost triggerd for surving attacking land units.
 			This cost is reflected in the detailed casualties, as well as the summary reports.
-    	MultiwaveInput.territory_value -- optional.. default 0
+    	MultiwaveInput.territory_value -- optional.. default 0  (negative value is allowed)
     		If the option is defined, then the detailed casualties will add an additional attacker IPC cost (or credit), triggered for surviving land units.
 			The cost is reflected in the detailed casualties as well as the summary reports.

+			Negative value here is useful for modeling cost if take.
+				- e.g. unable to defend a territory so allied assets would be lost.
+				- or if we choose to defend, we're giving up a highly profitable attack for opponent.
+We can use the expected profit for that attack here.
+				- or we can't defend the capital

 ### retreat conditions